BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/sharkeys_rogues.md

 - **Burn it Down!** `ACTIVE`

 Once per game, if within 1" of a building or woodland terrain, roll a D6.
 On 3+, it is set on fire.
 Any model touching it must roll a D6.
-On 4+, they are Set Ablaze.
+On 4+, they are [Set Ablaze].

 </div>